Character appearance

 humanoidDescription:SetAccessories(accessoryTable, false)

-Applying HumanoidDescription
+Apply HumanoidDescription

-On a Single Character
+On a single character

 ApplyDescription() can target any Humanoid.
 Use the following code to add a new pair of sunglasses and a new torso to the player character: